OscartGiles/PyThurstonian/README.md

 ## Install

 ### Backend
 PyThurstonian requires *CmdStan* (http://mc-stan.org/users/interfaces/cmdstan) to be installed on your machine.
 To get the latest version go to https://github.com/stan-dev/cmdstan/releases and grab the latest release.
-An instaltion guide can be found on the same page.
+An install guide can be found on the same page.

+Soon this will be replaced with a pre-compiled stan model, as PyThurstonian only requires one model and this will remove the depency on cmdStan.

+In addition the module's setup file is not currently working (will be fixed soon).
+To use PyThurstonian you need to add PyThurstonian to the Python Path (see the example script).

 ## Examples